opendelphi/delphi_ai/delphi_ai_prompt.md

 - Be explicit about assumptions and uncertainty.
 - Do not invent sources; if you make factual claims, either provide a verifiable source or mark them as *(citation needed)*.
 - Do not attempt to contact other AI instances.
 Your output should be self-contained and reusable by the curator.
 - After drafting your response, review it once and provide a short revision if you see improvements.
+- You must go to the public website site <a href="https://opendelphi.github.io/delphi_ai/delphi_ai_round1_example.html"> Delphi – Round 1 form</a> to complete this task.
 - Remember: differences between models (training data, architecture, biases) can be used constructively in this process.
 Your unique contribution matters.

 ## Goal